Leonard Eugene Dickson

 Leonard Eugene Dickson (January 22, 1874 – January 17, 1954) was an American mathematician.
 He was one of the first American researchers in abstract algebra, in particular the theory of finite fields and classical groups, and is also remembered for a three-volume history of number theory, History of the Theory of Numbers.
+The L. E. Dickson instructorships at the University of Chicago Department of Mathematics are named after him.

 Life

 Dickson considered himself a Texan by virtue of having grown up in Cleburne, where his father was a banker, merchant, and real estate investor.
 He attended the University of Texas at Austin, where George Bruce Halsted encouraged his study of mathematics.
 Dickson earned a B.S. in 1893 and an M.S. in 1894, under Halsted's supervision.
 Dickson first specialised in Halsted's own specialty, geometry.

 Both the University of Chicago and Harvard University welcomed Dickson as a Ph.D. student, and Dickson initially accepted Harvard's offer, but chose to attend Chicago instead.
 In 1896, when he was only 22 years of age, he was awarded Chicago's first doctorate in mathematics, for a dissertation titled The Analytic Representation of Substitutions on a Power of a Prime Number of Letters with a Discussion of the Linear Group, supervised by E. H. Moore.

 Dickson then went to Leipzig and Paris to study under Sophus Lie and Camille Jordan, respectively.
 On returning to the US, he became an instructor at the University of California.
 In 1899 and at the extraordinarily young age of 25, Dickson was appointed associate professor at the University of Texas.
 Chicago countered by offering him a position in 1900, and he spent the balance of his career there.
 At Chicago, he supervised 53 Ph.D. theses; his most accomplished student was probably A. A. Albert.
 He was a visiting professor at the University of California in 1914, 1918, and 1922.
 In 1939, he returned to Texas to retire.

 Dickson married Susan McLeod Davis in 1902; they had two children, Campbell and Eleanor.

 Dickson was elected to the National Academy of Sciences in 1913, and was also a member of the American Philosophical Society, the American Academy of Arts and Sciences, the London Mathematical Society, the French Academy of Sciences and the Union of Czech Mathematicians and Physicists.
 Dickson was the first recipient of a prize created in 1924 by The American Association for the Advancement of Science, for his work on the arithmetics of algebras.
 Harvard (1936) and Princeton (1941) awarded him honorary doctorates.